Jonathan-PS/SqlWebApp/README.md

+# SqlWebApp
+_AUTHORS: Thomas Warren, Jonathan Stang, and Trude Hjelmeland_

 https://github.com/Jonathan-PS/SqlWebApp

-AUTHORS
-Thomas Warren
-Jonathan Stang
-Trude Hjelmeland
+Intellij Project using Spring Boot and Gradle

 After initialization and with active connection;

 *the database have a Frontpage found at http://localhost:8080/ **here you find links to all the functionality for the database accessible online